neurophant/ouija-config/README.rst

 Ouija config
 ============

-Relay and proxy setup configuration with supervisord for `Ouija <https://github.com/neurophant/ouija>`_
+Relay and proxy setup configuration with supervisor and nginx for `Ouija <https://github.com/neurophant/ouija>`_

 Features
 --------